googleapis/repo-automation-bots/packages/generated-files-bot/README.md

-# template-bot
+# generated-files-bot

 The template bot automatically comments on pull requests if you are modifying templated files.

-To identify a templated file, you must provide configuration in the `.github/template-bot.yml` file in your repository.
+To identify a templated file, you must provide configuration in the `.github/generated-files-bot.yml` file in your repository.

 ## Setup